CDRH/datura/README.md

 ## Install / Set Up Data Repo

 Check that Ruby is installed, preferably 2.7.x or up.
+If you are using RVM, see the RVM section below.

 If your project already has a Gemfile, add the `gem "datura"` line.
 If not, create a new directory and add a file named `Gemfile` (no extension).